The Wanderlust Bangkok City Guide

 Bangkok, the urban jungle that you must experience once in your lifetime.
 If you are planning a holiday to Thailand, you’re likely to settle in Bangkok for the first few days.
 Here are 15 things to see and do in just a small amount of time.

-Firstly, we advise you to stay in Bangkok during the beginning of your holiday.
+Firstly, we advise you to stay in Bangkok at the beginning of your holiday to Thailand.
 Give yourself a few days to beat the jetlag and explore.
 Once you have visited the beautiful Thai islands, it’s a bit of a shocker to come back to the busy city.
-This city guide will help you to get most out of your stay in the Thai capital.
+This city guide will help you to get the most out of your stay in the Thai capital.

 Where to Eat

 There are plenty of places to feed your belly, but if you have just a few days, we can imagine, you do not want to take the risk of picking a bad restaurant.
 We’ve selected 6 tasty, Instagramable places to eat!

 Surprise, surprise, Bangkok is full of Instagrammable hotspots!

 » Unicorn Cafe

 It’s as crazy as it sounds, and still extremely popular.
 It’s located a little bit outside the city center so you need to be a devoted unicorn lover to get there.
 Because of it’s popularity, they have 2 locations in the same street.
 You can’t make a reservation so try to visit after lunchtime or in the morning.
 Feast your eyes on rainbow wallpaper and eat the multi layered unicorn cake (which tasted pretty good actually!)
 If you want, you can pay extra for a unicorn onesie and have your picture taken.
 I passed, but still managed to find my inner child!
 Facebook.com/Unicornbrand